Anterior Cruciate Ligament (ACL) Tears & Sprains

 Most patients with a torn ACL require surgery to rebuild the ligament and restore function.
 Typically, we will schedule a patient after acute swelling has resolved to ensure optimal results and minimize risk of scar tissue formation.
 During surgery, the ACL is reconstructed using a tissue graft (taken from nearby tendons), which allows the ligament to regrow at the proper length.

-Dr. Massey typically performs ACL reconstruction arthroscopic techniques for a less invasive surgery, a shorter recovery, and less post-operative pain.
+Our knee surgeons typically prefer arthroscopic ACL reconstruction techniques for a less invasive surgery, a shorter recovery, and less post-operative pain.
 The video below briefly illustrates the ACL reconstruction procedure.

 How long does it take to recover from ACL surgery?